huaweicloud/terraform-provider-huaweicloud/docs/data-sources/identity_users.md

 * `groups` - Indicates the user groups to which an IAM user belongs.

 * `password_expires_at` - Indicates the time when the password will expire.
-  Null indicates that the password has unlimited validity.
+  If this value is not set, the password will not expire.

 * `password_status` - Indicates the password status.
 True means that the password needs to be changed, and false means that the password is normal.